 NO cell phones, IPods, mp3 players, or other electronic device(s) allowed in the Testing Center.
-Please put you cell phones on silent and stow it in your backpack/purse and store it under the table along with any books or other personal items.
+Please put your cell phones on silent and stow it in your backpack/purse and store it under the table or at the front of the room along with any books or other personal items.

 No children in the Testing Center